cinctrl/alx-system_engineering-devops/0x00-shell_basics/README.md

 	This displays the content of the current working folder using `ls`

 # Task 3: There is no place like home?
+	This changes to home dir using `cd ~` command.

+# Task 4: The long Format